 Grades9 to 12

-In the ClassroomTake advantage of this virtual field trip and the student challenges to engage students in learning through real-world applications of thinking and problem-solving skills.
-Use technology tools throughout the challenges as a resource for collaboration and documentation of activities.
+In the ClassroomTake advantage of this virtual field trip, and the student challenges, to engage students in learning through real-world applications of thinking and problem-solving skills.
+Use technology tools in your classroom or when teaching remotely throughout the challenges as a resource for collaboration and documentation of activities.
 Use Padlet, reviewed here, to share websites used for student research.
 Ask students to use the comments section as a discussion area for pointing out the information found in their research.
 For more difficult to read articles, use Fiskkit, reviewed here.
 Add the URL of any article to Fiskkit to create a collaborative environment for highlighting and discussing information found in the text.
 Ask students to share the results of their challenges by choosing a presentation tool like Canva Infographic Maker, reviewed here, or Powtoon, reviewed here.
-Extend student learning even further by asking an aviator in your community to speak to the class and discuss their experience in the field.
+Enhance student learning even further by asking an aviator in your community to speak to the class and discuss their experience in the field.
 For even more speaker options, be sure to check out opportunities available for virtual class visits through Skype in the Classroom, reviewed here.

 Grades10 to 12